pyvec/naucse.python.cz/lessons/git-en/install/index.md

 ```

 You can of course use a nickname or even
-fake email, but it will be more complicated to
+fake email, but then it will be more complicated to
 engage in team projects.
 Anyway, your name and email can be changed at any time
 by typing the configuration commands again.

 > [note]
 > If you are afraid of spam, do not worry.
-> E-mail can display only people who download the project,
+> Your e-mail address can be viewed only by people who download the project
 > to which you contributed.
-> Spammers mostly focus on less technically capable
-> people than Git users. :)
+> Spammers mostly focus on less technically capable people than Git users. :)

 You can also set up color listings - if you don't think
 (like some Git authors) that the command line should be black and white: